Interviews (complete some interviews prior to Wed, Jul 28 class session)

 Our Strongest Point of View Statement That We'll Use for Ideating

-Create a description of the features of your Minimum Viable Product (MVP), based on your team's brainstorming and selection activities.
-You should continue ideating within your design team to refine vision of the essential features of the service or app that you'll be proposing, then itemize those features — the absolute must-haves — in your MVP description.
-Use this MVP to guide your detailed design of the service or a your design team is proposing as a solution to the needs you've identified.
+Create a description of your Design Program / Goals — the goals that you've chosen to target as you address the needs identified by your team.
+Continue ideating within your design team to refine vision of the essential features that you'll be proposing, then itemize those features — the absolute must-haves — in your Design Requirements.
+Use this list of Design Requirements to guide your detailed design the space, place, or building feature that your design team is proposing as a solution to the needs you've identified.
 And the features that you've identified as essential will the be the ones that will be most important to prototype and test during the next phase of the design thinking process.